novnc/websockify/README.md

 using that same certificate for a HTTPS connection to which you navigate first and approve.
-Browsers generally don't give you the "trust certificate?" prompt by opening a WSS socket with invalid certificate, hence you need to have it acccept it by either of those two methods.
+Browsers generally don't give you the "trust certificate?" prompt by opening a WSS socket with invalid certificate, hence you need to have it accept it by either of those two methods.

 If you have a commercial/valid SSL certificate with one or more intermediate certificates, concat them into one file, server certificate first, then the